‘Overlord’ Season 3 Release Date: ‘Overlord’ Anime Spoilers Based On The Manga, Kugane Maruyama’s Light Novel

 Overlord OVA Episodes, Recap Movies, And Side Stories

 Overlord: The Undead King and Overlord: The Dark Warrior happen to be the titles of the first two volumes in Kugane’s original Overlord light novel series, but they are also the names of the two recap movies released in 2017.
-The movies had some minor artistic differences from the original anime, but otherwise they were mostly the same.
+The movies had some minor artistic differences from the original anime, but otherwise, they were mostly the same.

 There are also eight Overlord OVA episodes based on the battle maids the Pure Pure Pleiades.
 The specials were bundled with the Blu-ray and DVD volumes of the recap movies and featured chibi character animations.
 There are also five Drama CDs that feature the voice actors from the anime.